CosminVulpe/online-shop/README.md

 To create the tables of the database automatically, you have to run `init_db.sql`.
 Check out the above **PostgreSql Schema**.

 ### Start the project
 To start the project, the command-line is used: `mvn jetty:run`.
+The port running is: `localhost:8080`.

 ## Functionality overview